cleanandflip/CleanAndFlipRender/replit.md

 - **Performance**: Maintained lazy loading and React Query optimization for all admin data fetching
 - **User Experience**: Consistent search, filtering, pagination, and action buttons across all data tables

-This rebuild addresses the inconsistent UI issues in the previous admin dashboard and provides a professional, cohesive management experience for the Clean & Flip platform.
+The enhanced modal system provides a professional e-commerce management experience with comprehensive features for product, category, user, and submission management across the Clean & Flip platform.